 Against a background of increasing offshore exploration activities, the company became involved in the development, construction and management of several semi-submersibles and jack-ups, both in the North Sea and worldwide.
 Since 1973, Odfjell Drilling has been involved in the construction and operation of more than 30 drilling and production units.

-1979: Awarded the drilling contract on the Statfjord "B" platform.
+1978: Awarded the drilling contract on the Statfjord "B" platform.
 This marked another milestone for Odfjell Drilling, as the firm became a fully comprehensive Norwegian drilling contractor.
-The contract was the largest in Norwegian drilling history, and also the first Norwegian production-drilling contract.
-The company has subsequently grown to become one of the leading operators in this segment, securing a share of more than 40% of the Norwegian platform drilling market.
+The contract was the largest in Norwegian drilling history, and also the first production-drilling contract awarded a Norwegian company.
+The company has subsequently grown to become one of the leading operators in this segment, securing a significant share of the Norwegian platform drilling market.

 1981: Awarded a five-year drilling contract with Saga Petroleum in Benin, West Africa for the jack-up Amazone.
 The contract included the training of local employees both on and offshore.

 Following site assistance and commissioning at CFEM in Dunkerque, Odfjell Drilling mobilised the then largest jack-up ever built, the STC Cicero.
-The platform secured a two-year drilling contract in the UK.
+The platform secured a two-year drilling contract with Shell in the UK.

 1983: Took delivery of the next generation of the H-3 platform - the Aker H-3.2 design semi-submersible Deepsea Bergen.